-Call us on to start planning your holiday to Hyatt Regency Kyoto or take a look at our itineraries to Kyoto
+To start planning your holiday to Hyatt Regency Kyoto

 Located close to the centre of Kyoto, a pleasant walk from the famous Geisha Gion district and opposite the Kyoto National Museum, the luxury Hyatt Regency Kyoto is a great base from which to explore the cultural heart of Japan.

 The Hyatt Regency is located in the 'Higashiyama Schichijo' area, a cultural and traditional district within the city and is a great location for immersing oneself in all that Kyoto has to offer.
 The Gion district is nearby and here Kyoto's shops and restaurants offer visitor's endless choices.
 The temples and museums Kyoto is so well known for are also within an easy walk of this luxury hotel.

 The hotel's décor reflects the traditional aspects of this historical city with luxurious Japanese silks present in all the rooms and natural materials giving the hotel a relaxed and calming feel.
 However, all of the modern amenities you would expect from a stylish and luxurious hotel are still very much present.

 There is a Riraku Spa with specialist Japanese treatments where you can relax and unwind after a day of sightseeing and shopping.
 There is also a fantastic Japanese restaurant with views over a stunning traditional Japanese garden and two other excellent restaurants - an Italian trattoria and a continental grill.